prefab-cloud/prefab-cloud-docs-web/docs/how-tos/tracking-ids.md

 sidebar_label: Tracking IDs
 ---

-import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

 ## An Opinionated Guide to Identifying Users

 If you are only concerned with logged-in users, your `user.id` will work just fine as the sticky property for roll-outs.

 If you are working with users as they transition from anonymous to logged-in users however, we need a value that will persist across this transition.
 If we don't keep this value consistent, we will run into situations where a new user lands on our site and gets the "Control" variant of an experiment, then logs in and is thrown into a different variant.

 :::tip
 Prefab's recommendation is that you create a separate tracking ID the moment you see a request, save it in a cookie and then persist it to the user record upon creation.
 :::

 <Tabs groupId="lang">
 <TabItem value="Rails" label="Rails">